Tuttotorna/OMNIA/README.md

 ## The minimal universal protocol

-OMNIA can be understood in four steps:
+OMNIA can be understood in four steps.

 ### 1. Take an output

 An answer, response, representation, or structured object.

 ### 2. Apply controlled transformation

 Change the form in a bounded way.

 ### 3. Observe the response

 Check what remains stable, what drifts, and what breaks.

 ### 4. Measure the structural profile

 Return bounded structural scores and a bounded gate result.

 That is OMNIA in its simplest universal form.